 - Flat layer boundaries with little to no erosion: The flat gaps are the parallel boundaries between the Grand Canyon's forty rock layers that were deposited allegedly over a period of 250 million years.

 A "paraconformity" is where "parallel strata display no apparent erosion."
 The canyon's strata look almost like layered laminated wood (see photo), as is characteristic in thousands of views of the canyon.
-Of course, it's impossible for a quarter of a billion years to pass and cause virtually no erosion.
+Of course, erosion is relentless.
+So it's impossible for a quarter of a billion years to pass and cause virtually no erosion.
+(Earth isn't crater-covered like the Moon, it's said, because relentless erosion erases them.)
 If you click to enlarge the canyon photo below, you can visually inspect one view out of a thousand in the canyon that shows its overall characteristic of flat-gap paraconformities.

 - Forty major rock layers divide into thousands of microlayers: As with biological taxonomists, geology has its own lumpers and splitters.
 As the longtime chief geologist for the U.S. Bureau of Reclamation for the Pacific Northwest told Bob Enyart on June 13, 2018, "Some of those uneroded flat layers at the Grand Canyon are paper thin."